Vexilla/vexilla/clients/ocaml/README.md

-# Vexilla Client - Elixir
+# Vexilla Client - OCaml

-This is the Elixir client library for Vexilla, a static file-based VCS-native feature flag system.
+This is the OCaml client library for Vexilla, a static file-based VCS-native feature flag system.

 ## Table of Contents